& Uriah

 David got up and walked around on his own roof.
 David saw a woman.

 The Bible does not say that Bathsheba was on her roof.
-It was evening and David got out of bed, so was it so late in the evening that Bathsheba did not expect anyone to see her?
+It was evening and David got out of bed, so was it so late that Bathsheba did not expect anyone to see her?

 v.
 3